Nursing Selective Admission Requirements

 In addition to the minimum qualifications, there are some additional requirements that you must complete as a part of the application process for the Nursing, RN Technology program.
 Here are the additional requirements:

-When completing the Selective Admission application, you will be asked to answer the following two questions in one essay of 300 words or less.
+When completing the Selective Admission application, you will be asked to respond to the following two prompts in one essay of 300 words or less.

-- List your top 3 characteristics that will make you successful as a nursing student and how they will help you become a good Registered Nurse.
+- Provide the top three characteristics that will make you successful as a nursing student and describe how they will help you become a good Registered Nurse.

-- The essay must be in Times New Roman, size 12 font, double-spaced with one inch margins on all sides, with the text aligned to the left only.
+- Double-spaced with one inch margins on all sides, with the text aligned to the left only

-- The file name for essay should include the following information: Essay “career exploration” followed by applicant last name.
+- The file name for the essay should include the following information: Last Name, First Name – Essay

-- Upload the essay as a Word Document when indicated on the online application.
+- Upload the essay as Word Documents where indicated on the online application.

-Students who complete a selective program admission application for the Nursing program will be given access to a link to complete registration and payment for the HESI Admission Assessment Exam (HESI A2).
+Students who complete a selective admission application for the Nursing Program will be given access to a link to complete registration and payment for the HESI Admission Assessment Exam (HESI A2).
 The student is responsible for paying for, scheduling, and taking the admission exam during one of the provided testing dates.

 Overview of the Test